Fade2D Documentation pages v2.16.8

 ) const

-show() is a convenience function for quick outputs with a default look.
-It is also possible to use the Visualizer2 class directly to draw arbitrary circles, line segments, vertices and labels with custom colors.
+show() is a convenience function for quickly generating outputs with a default appearance.
+It is also possible to use the Visualizer2 class directly to draw arbitrary circles, line segments, vertices, and labels with custom colors.

 Parameters

-bWithConstraintsspecifies if constraint segments shall be shown (default: true)
+bWithConstraintsSpecifies whether constraint segments should be shown (default: true).

 ◆ show() [2/2]